gmac/constellation-js/README.md

 **grid.bridgePoints** `grid.bridgePoints( startPt, goalPt, confineToGrid? );`
 Creates a grid path bridging between two `Point` objects that are not connected to the grid.
 This is a composite operation intended to take two dynamic input locations, and intelligently connect them through the existing grid structure.
 The steps of this algorithm operate as follows:

-* Test if start and goal are contained within a common polygon; if so, return a direction-connection array specifying: [start, goal].
+* Test if start and goal are contained within a common polygon; if so, return a direction-connection array between them.
 * (...not yet implemented...)
-Test if points fall within adjacent polygons, and if they may be connected directly through the common side.
+Test if points fall within adjacent polygons.
-* Dynamically join start and goal points into the motion grid, then run pathfinder.
-Dynamic point inclusion works as follows:
+* Dynamically join `start` and `goal` points into the grid, then run pathfinder.
+Dynamic point inclusion uses:
-    * If start or goal points fall within a polygon, then they'll be connected to their encompassing polygons' node rings.
+    * If `start` or `goal` points fall within a polygon, then that point connects through their encompassing polygon node ring.
-    * Otherwise, start and goal points will create tether nodes that snap and join to the grid.
+    * Otherwise, `start` and `goal` points will connect through tether nodes snapped into to the grid.

 The `bridgePoints` method will always return an array of point objects starting with the originally specified `startPt`.
 The array will also contain additional path positions, and finally the `goalPt`.
 Optionally, you may specify `confineToGrid` as `true`, at which time the `goalPt` will be adjusted to either fall within a polygon area or snap to a grid line.